 Capital City Fire/Rescue Annual Awards Banquet and Fireman’s Ball

 The annual Fireman’s Ball will feature music and dancing.
 There will be a no host bar provided by The Prospector Hotel.
 Proceeds from the event go to the Alaska State Firefighter’s Association: Juneau Chapter.

 Gamble and the High Costa Living will perform at the event at Centennial Hall on Dec.
 15 from 6 p.m. to 10 p.m.

 Search for next District 1 Assembly member

-Assembly member Jesse Kiehl was elected in early November to the state Senate.
-In anticipation of his resignation in January, the Assembly began accepting Letters of Interest and Declaration of Candidacy forms on Nov.
-30. They’re accepting applications through the close of the business day on Jan.
+Assembly member Jesse Kiehl was elected earlier this month to the state Senate.
+In anticipation of his resignation in January 2019, the Assembly began accepting Letters of Interest and Declaration of Candidacy forms from Nov.
+30 through the close of the business day on Jan.
 2, 2019.

 Residents eligible for the District 1 seat must live in downtown Juneau, Douglas, North Douglas, Lemon Creek or near the airport.
 If you have questions about which Assembly District you reside in, you may contact the Clerk’s Office to confirm your eligibility.